Lessons and Chamber Music

 This course provides an introduction to the life and music of Ludwig van Beethoven.
 The composer's difficult childhood, loss of hearing, secret affair with his "Immortal Beloved," tempestuous relationship with his suicidal nephew, along with political, philosophical, social, and cultural developments of the late 18th and early 19th centuries, will provide context for our study of his artistic achievements.
 Students will listen to a broad selection of Beethoven's music, including sonatas, string quartets, symphonies, overtures, concertos, choral works, and opera.
 Some of the topics we will discuss include the nature of his genius, his compositional methods, his influence on later composers such as Schubert, Wagner, and Brahms, Beethoven in popular culture, and the continuing impact of his music around the globe. [ more ]

-Taught by: Brad Wells
+Taught by: Sonja Wermager

-Taught by: Brad Wells
+Taught by: Elizabeth Elmi

-Catalog detailsMUS 177(S) SEM Gender and Sexuality in Music
+Catalog detailsMUS 177 SEM Gender and Sexuality in Music

 This course explores key themes in the expression of gender and sexuality through music.
 It draws from primarily 21st century examples, across cultures and genres, ranging from pop boy bands to Indian bhangra dance to the musical avant-garde.
 Themes will include: communicating gendered ideals, dance and embodiment, transgressive performances, biography and subjectivity, intersectionality, music and sexual violence, and marketing.
-We will explore the ways in which ideas and identities related to sex and gender are formulated and mobilized in music's performance and consumption.
+We will explore the ways that ideas and identities related to sex and gender are formulated and mobilized in music's performance and consumption.
 Inevitably, issues of sound and stagecraft intersect with factors such as race, age, and class, further informing these experiences.
 Students will consider their own processes of identifying and interpreting expressions of gender and sexuality in sound and movement, and contemplate the role of culture and society in informing those interpretations. [ more ]

 Taught by: Corinna Campbell